2021-22 Bronze and Silver Enrolments are open

 - Always consider the purchase of well fitting boots a must, but rucksacks and good waterproofs we can lend.

-Once you’ve made up your mind that you want to do an Award you’ll need to complete a 2017-18 Gill enrolment form as well as a Parental Consent GillOAC 2017 and to pay a DofE participation fee plus an extra charge for admin and support, added by DCC.
-The full Welcome Pack cost is detailed on the enrolment form, Make sure the email address given is clear and one that is checked at least once a week!
+Once you’ve made up your mind that you want to do an Award you’ll need to complete the online enrolment form and to pay a DofE participation fee plus an extra charge for admin and support, added by Dorset Council.
+Make sure the email address given is one that will be checked as it will be used to communicate with you!

-If there are any challenges over the cost of things please speak to a Leader in confidence.
+If there is concern over the cost of things please speak to a Leader in confidence.
 We have access to a small bursary fund and will do our best to help.

 What happens next?

-eDofE is where you log your progress through your DofE programme, and is what your Leader checks and approves when you’ve completed your activity in each section.
+eDofE is where you log your progress through your DofE programme, and is where your Leader checks and approves when you’ve completed your activity in each section.

-To take part in offsite activities with GillOAC you will need a parent/guardian to fill in a Parental Consent GillOAC 2017
+To take part in offsite activities with GillOAC you will need a parent/guardian to fill in a Medical and Consent Form GillOAC 2021

 When you achieve your Award you’ll receive a badge and certificate.
-Gold Certificates are awarded at St James Palace by HRH Prince Phillip or Prince Edward.
+Gold Certificates are awarded at St James Palace by HRH Prince Edward.